 Fasting is a time of sacrifice and a way to clear our hearts and minds, as we rely on the Lord.

-Our fast begins January 19 at 8:00pm and concludes on the evening of January 29 at 8:00pm.
-On January 29, we will celebrate with communion and a night of prayer and worship from 7-8pm.
-Afterwards, food trucks will be on-site, so we can break the fast together.
+Our fast begins January 17, at 8 pm, and concludes on the evening of January 27, at 8 pm.
+On January 27, we will celebrate with communion and a night of prayer and worship from 7-8 pm.
+Afterwards, food trucks will be on-site in our parking lot, so we can break the fast together.

 Eat: fruits, vegetables, whole grains, nuts, seeds, legumes, oils, water, decaf coffee, natural teas, juices

 Do Not Eat: meat, dairy, caffeine, sugar, alcohol, sweets, sweeteners, leaven breads

 This option is a fast that is water only for three of the ten days.
 Fasting for a day means going without food for 24 consecutive hours, typically one evening to the next evening.
 The first two days can be any of the ten days, but everyone should fast on the final day, January 27, in order for all of us to break the fast together with communion.